The online counselling service that

 Choose a convenient time for your initial assessment through our secure booking system.

-You’ve taken the first step; well done!
+You’ve taken the first step!

 2.